Parametrics of electromagnetic searches for axion dark matter: Introduction

 A wide range of existing and proposed experiments aim to detect axion DM candidates.
 These span many decades of mass range, and target a variety of possible couplings to the Standard Model (SM)~\cite{Graham:2015ouw}.
 In this paper, we will focus on the $a F_{\mu\nu} \tilde F^{\mu\nu}$ axion-photon-photon coupling, and address the sensitivity limits on such experiments --- how small a DM-SM coupling could we possibly detect, given the dimensions, timescales, sensors etc. available?
 We choose the $a F_{\mu\nu} \tilde F^{\mu\nu}$ coupling partly because, for a generic QCD axion, this coupling must lie within a fairly narrow (logarithmic) range~\cite{diCortona:2015ldu,DiLuzio:2016sbl}; it is also a generic feature of many other axion-like-particle models~\cite{Jaeckel:2010ni}.
 In addition, it represents a particularly easily-analysed example of the kind of sensitivity limits we are interested in.

 We derive bounds on the power absorbed by axion DM experiments, under fairly general assumptions, in terms of the magnetic field energy maintained inside the experimental volume.
 We also derive related limits on the achievable sensitivity for such experiments, using the tools of quantum measurement theory.
+These analyses are analogous to those developed in the gravitational wave detection literature (see e.g.~\cite{Miao,Pang2019} and references therein).

 For low-mass (frequency $\ll \GHz$) axions, we review why static-background-field experiments generally have suppressed sensitivity (compared to their scaling at higher frequencies), and point out that this suppression can be alleviated in a number of ways, potentially motivating new experimental concepts.
+In particular, we point out that `up-conversion' experiments, using a magnetic field oscillating at microwave frequencies, can have parametrically better scaling for small axion masses, and discuss the experimental details in a companion paper~\cite{srf}.

 Similar sensitivity analyses can be applied directly to other forms of DM that couple to the SM photon, e.g.\ dark photon DM with a kinetic mixing.
 Analogous ideas can also be applied to other kinds of DM-SM couplings, and beyond that, to the detection of general hidden-sector states.
 We comment on some of these extensions later in the paper, and in the conclusions.